vudala/drone-swarming/README.md

 ### Usage

 #### Running on Docker
 You can use this application inside a Docker container.
-To do it, we gotta build the image for the container:
+To do it, install docker (https://docs.docker.com/engine/install/ubuntu) and build the image for the container:
 ```bash
 docker compose build